dwightjack/marco.solazzi.me/src/content/blog/journey-through-switches.md

 I also noticed some interesting details:

 - MUI, Vuetify, and Chakra UI (as well as Ark UI, which is developed under the same org) implementations of the switch are basically <b>just visual</b>: the underlying controls are simply labeled checkboxes.
 While this makes the accessibility information less consistent with its on-screen appearance, as [MUI documentation states](https://mui.com/material-ui/react-switch/#accessibility), the choice of not using the switch role is conservative, to widen the range of supported devices.
-- React Aria doesn't set the `aria-checked` attribute that [should be required](https://www.w3.org/TR/wai-aria/#switch); anyway, in all my tests, screen readers were able to pick the state from the underlying checkbox.
+- React Aria doesn't set the `aria-checked` attribute that [should be required](https://www.w3.org/TR/wai-aria/#switch); nevertheless, in all my tests, screen readers were able to pick the state from the underlying checkbox.
 - Headless UI and Angular Material use the same implementation as shadcn/ui (the *labeled button*) but with a twist: they introduce a redundancy where the label is referenced in the button via the `aria-labelledby` attribute.

 ### Redundant labeling

-The redundant labelling pattern from the previous section  deserves a closer look, as it represents an interesting approach to usability and accessibility.
+The redundant labeling pattern from the previous section  deserves a closer look, as it represents an interesting approach to usability and accessibility.

 Here is a simplified snippet as reference: